scala/scala-lang/blog/_posts/2026-01-21-standard-library-process.md

 # Contributing to Scala Standard Library

-Starting with Scala 3.8, the Scala standard library is again available for contributions.
-This however means that the main place for contributing is the Scala 3 repository.
-Scala 2.13 might benefit from some improvements, but to get full access to the new functionality, you need to migrate to Scala 3.
+After a long freeze, the Scala 3 standard library is again open to contributions.
+The main place for contributing is now the Scala 3 repository.

+Certain specific improvements might be eligible for backporting to Scala 2, but this will be the exception rather than the norm.
+To access most new functionality, you need to migrate to Scala 3.

 # The Process

-The Scala standard library is hosted in the [scala/scala3](https://github.com/scala/scala3) repository.
+The Scala 3 standard library is hosted in the [scala/scala3](https://github.com/scala/scala3) repository.
 Any changes that influence the standard library API should follow [this process](https://github.com/scala/scala3/blob/main/docs/_docs/contributing/procedures/contributing-to-stdlib.md).
 If the changes are only internal, the process is the standard pull request one.